rloniello/RichTextView/README.md

 ### Use
 1) Download / Clone or Copy the `RichTextView.swift` in this repository.
 Add it to your Project.
 (You may also want to copy tests as well).

-2) To use RichTextView, you simply need to create an instance of it and add it to your view hierarchy.
+2) To use RichTextView, you simply need to create an instance of it, then add it to your view hierarchy.
 The Intrisic content size is 300 (width) x 200 (height).
 You can create your own frame during initialization or add custom constraints after initialization like a regular UIView.

 ```swift